Jiff21/qa/README.md

 ```

 ###### Caveats
-\* Also Webdriver, Unittest, Hamcrest and Selenium probably
+\* Technically a couple other things like Webdriver, Unittest, Hamcrest and Selenium were also used.
+And inevitably a bunch of other stuff will be added.